Designing Sustainable Workspaces for India

 The inaugural challenge of 2018 will support engineering and planning solutions to transform 21st-century workspaces into sustainable environments.
 The challenge will give young innovators a globally competitive opportunity to propose solutions for some of India’s most pressing social challenges and gain from tools, learning sessions, peer networks and unrestricted capital to transform their idea into action.
 Solutions may consider how to improve overall sustainability in Indian workspaces and explore ways to integrate ergonomic, cost-efficient solutions that span industry and socio-economic backgrounds.
 Examples of problems to which solutions could be developed include – By what means can we ensure workspaces not connected with centralized electric grids are adequately cooled, are able to efficiently utilize solar energy, and have access to viable water resources?
 How can the use of green technologies help workers in both manufacturing and service sectors?
 How can low-cost diagnostic tests improve workplace health?
 How can low-cost sensors be deployed to create safer and more productive working conditions for everyone?

-Participants are encouraged to design innovative solutions for sustainable workspaces in the broad categories of:
+Participants were encouraged to design innovative solutions for sustainable workspaces in the broad categories of:

 - Sustainable resource use and waste/pollution reduction